 June 9, 2019

 March 16, 2016

-Kazakhstan is due to hold legislative elections by January 21, 2021.
+Kazakhstan has scheduled legislative elections for January 10, 2021.
 Voters will elect all 107 members of the Mazhilis, the lower house of the bicameral legislature (the upper house is elected indirectly).

 Kazakhstan’s elections take place in the context of an authoritarian system in which critics of the government face harassment and arrest.
 Likewise, elections are marred by fraud and a lack of genuine competition.
 Moreover, corruption runs rampant.

 In 2019, Kazakhstan’s longtime strongman Nursultan Nazerbayev, who ruled Kazakhstan since independence in 1991, surprised everyone by stepping down and calling a snap presidential election.
 Unsurprisingly, his chosen successor, Kassym-Jomart Tokayev, won in a tightly-managed election that observers judged not free and not fair.
 Subsequently, over 1,000 people were arrested for peacefully protesting and calling for free and fair elections.